mariusei/testCloudflarePages/README.md

 Authentication is implemented as a cookie that is either

 1. Parsed by a middleware
-2. Parsed by layout.server.ts
+2. Parsed by `layout.server.ts`

-and compared to the 'true' value.
+and compared to the secret value.
 If successful, a user object is returned to the page, and authenticated content can be viewed.

 ## The problem